 A function defined in another function is called a nested function.
 Nesting of functions may be done to arbitrary degrees, i.e., a function can be nested in a nested function.

 Nested functions are only visible to function calls within the scope in which they are defined.
-Class methods are exceptions; such methods are globally visible.

 13.12.1 Accessing Outer Variables